Hot Process Soap Making

 What I've discovered

 When I began making hot process soap I did so using the familiar crock pot method.
-Putting oils int the oils and heating them before adding the lye and bringing to trace.
-Next, put the lid on to reduce loss of water and wait while it did its thing.
-But when it was ready the batter was always thick and I was tempted to go back to the cold process method.
-But surely there was a way to make it more fluid, I thought, but as a novice at soapmaking I didn't know how to tackle that particular problem.
+Putting the oils into the crock pot and heating them before adding the lye and bringing to trace.
+Next, I put the the lid on to reduce loss of water and waited while it did its thing.

 Then one day while perusing the net who should I find online?
 Tina Moenck and her method of fluid hot process soap.
 Magic!!
 I shot into the kitchen switched on the crock pot and the rest is, as they say, history.